 When you click on the "Restricted mode: Off" button, a message will appear below the button with the options of turning restricted mode on or off.
-It will be off by default, but when you click on, you will be given the option to lock restricted mode in that browser, as shown below.
+It will be off by default, but when you click on, a drop down menu will appear and you will be given the option to lock restricted mode in that browser, as shown below.

 Click this, and you will be asked for the password to your youtube account.
 Once you have entered this password, you will be returned to the youtube homepage, with restricted mode turned on.
 Now all you have to do is log out of YOUR account.
 If, after logging out, you go back to the bottom of the page it should say 'Restricted Mode: On' and when you click on "Restricted mode: On" you will see the message shown below, stating that restricted mode has been locked by another user.